 The Americans with Disabilities Act, which became law in 1990, sets access standards for public buildings, and many residential remodelers conform to them to ensure that handicapped people have equal access to facilities in the home.
 ADA standards for toilets regulate height, clearance in front and on the sides, positions of grab bars and toilet paper holders, and the operation of the flush mechanism.
 Most of these requirements are common-sense ones.

-Whereas the height of a standard toilet is 17 inches or lower -- 14 1/2 inches is a common height -- the ADA guidelines mandate a distance between 17 and 19 inches from top of the seat to the floor on a handicap-accessible toilet.
+Whereas the height of a standard toilet is 17 inches or lower -- 14 1/2 inches is a common height -- the ADA guidelines mandate a distance between 17 and 19 inches from top of the seat to the floor on a handicap toilet.
 If the toilet is for use by children, the height must be from 11 to 17 inches.
-Many toilet manufacturers sell comfort models that conform to this height guideline, but if replacing your toilet isn't in your budget, you can increase the height of your standard toilet with an elevated seat.
+Many toilet manufacturers sell

 Other ADA Requirements

-- Toilet and paper dispensers: The ADA doesn't specify height or distance requirements for toilet paper holders; the must simply be "within reach."
+The ADA doesn't specify height or distance requirements for toilet paper holders; they must simply be "within reach."
 The flush control must be automatic or operable with only one hand, and seats that spring up automatically after use are not allowed.

 Check Your Plans